 For the chocolate coconut cream:

 - Open the refrigerated coconut milk and scoop out the solidified coconut cream and add to a deep mixing bowl.
+(Discard the coconut water or save for another recipe).

 - Using an electric mixer, beat the coconut cream on high for one minute.
 Scrape down the sides and add the maple syrup and cocoa.
 (To minimize the cocoa dust, just add the cocoa a little bit at a time, mixing for 30 seconds after each addition).